TABLE OF CONTENTS

 As always, I asked the class if anybody needed anything in particular from this Yoga Nidra session.
-The zombie in the back row, trying her best to look normal, lifted a timid and tired hand, looked at me with dead, bloodshot eyes, and announced that her name was Suzie.
+The zombie in the back row lifted a tired hand.
+She looked at me with dead, bloodshot eyes, and announced that her name was Suzie.

 “Please,” she begged, “I haven’t slept—I mean really slept—for almost 6 months.
 I’m going crazy.
 Can Yoga Nidra help me?”

 “Suzie, you’re in the right place,” I responded enthusiastically.
-I then explained to her and the rest of the class exactly how Yoga Nidra can help work its magic to promote excellent sleep.
-To prepare for Yoga Nidra, first I led the students in a few gentle asanas, then some relaxing pranayama, before instructing them to lie down, close their eyes, and relax.
+I then explained to the class exactly how Yoga Nidra can help work its magic to promote excellent sleep.
+To prepare for Yoga Nidra, first I led the students in a few gentle asanas, then some relaxing pranayama.
+Then I instruct them to lie down, close their eyes, and relax.

 The next week, Suzie came back to class though I almost didn’t recognize her.
-The zombie that had come the week before had transformed into a vibrant human being with bright eyes, a warm face, and a wide smile.
+The zombie had transformed into a vibrant human being with bright eyes, a warm face, and a wide smile.

 (Drop the mic.)

-I know what you’re thinking: what is Yoga Nidra and why is something like a guided meditation even called yoga?
-Also, how does lying down, closing your eyes, and listening to someone lead you through a guided meditation help you sleep better?
+I know what you’re thinking: What is Yoga Nidra?
+And why is something like a guided meditation even called yoga?
+And how can listening to a guided meditation help you sleep better?

-Be warned: the practice of yoga is different from the experience of yoga mostly in that the practice merely sets the conditions for the experience of yoga to occur.
-You can’t “make” Samadhi happen but regular practices of body, mind, and spirit connection can help us remember our Source and achieve regular glimpses of Samadhi.
+You can’t “make” Samadhi happen but regular practices of body, mind, and spirit connection can help us achieve glimpses.
 Then one day I guess you piece together all those glimpses to realize that you’re living Samadhi.

 Also Read>>> Yoga Nidra for Kids Mp3

 I haven’t been there, I’ve only read the book.
-Still, Yoga Nidra has been an immensely illuminating practice for me that has helped me regularly “lick the eternal,” as one of my students says, and get those Samadhi glimpses.
-And hey, if stilling the mind is leading me to something as magnificent as Oneness and wholeness, then surely it can help with a little bit of insomnia.
+But hey, if stilling the mind is leading me to something as magnificent as Oneness, then surely it can help with a bit of insomnia.

-In Yoga Nidra you practice stilling the mind by lying down, closing your eyes, and getting obscenely relaxed as the facilitator helps guide you to pay attention to parts of you like your body, energy, thoughts, emotions, etc. You’re invited to simply observe all these parts, as well as anything else that arises in your Awareness, without value or judgment.
+In Yoga Nidra you practice stilling the mind by paying attention to parts of you like your body, energy, thoughts.
+You’re invited to simply observe these parts, as well as anything else in your Awareness, without value or judgment.

-The deal is that you begin to disidentify as a body, energy, thoughts, etc, and start to experience yourself as Awareness itself in the form of all these parts.
+The deal is that you begin to disidentify as a body, energy, thoughts, and start to experience yourself as Awareness.
 Essentially, Yoga Nidra trains you to be less reactive and more observant of everything about yourself and your environment.
 That and get outrageously relaxed.
-A crucial difference between yoga asana and Yoga Nidra is that with Yoga Nidra, instead of moving or stretching your body to become more aware, Yoga Nidra helps you to simply relax while paying attention to the body, or other parts of your being, to become more aware.

 What is Nidra, Anyway?